Libensemble/libensemble/docs/overview_usecases.rst

 |

-libEnsemble uses a NumPy structured array known as the :ref:`history array<datastruct-history-array>` to keep a record of all simulations.
+libEnsemble uses a NumPy structured array known as the :ref:`history array<funcguides-history>` to keep a record of all simulations.
 The global history array is stored on the manager, while selected rows and fields of this array are passed to and from user functions.